lorenzo-campana/bpm/xmc4700_configuration.md

 To control the LCD we will use the I2C_MASTER APP.
 Add the APP in the project and double click on it to open the configuration tab.
 In "General Setting" change the "Desired bus speed" to 40 KHz.
 Then open the manual pin allocator and link the SCL and SDA pin (for example SCL to pin 0.13 and SDA to pin 3.15), save, close and generate the code.
 Now connect with a wire the SCL pin to pin 6 of the display and the SDA pin to pin 5.
 Pin 4 must be wired to ground, while pin 3 to 5V.

-Now if you power the XMC 4700, display should light on.
-Now we can control the display sending command with the I2C_MASTER_Transmit function:
+Now if you power the XMC 4700, the display should light on.
+We can control the display sending command with the I2C_MASTER_Transmit function:

 ```c
 I2C_MASTER_Transmit (